-Each year, data collected through the LTIM Project will be analysed in detail, reporting and evaluation conducted for each indicator (see details for indicator outputs in Section 4) and a synthesis report produced, consolidating indicator outputs and describing the ecological outcomes of Commonwealth environmental watering within the LMR Selected Area.
+Each year, data collected through the LTIM Project will be analysed in detail, reporting and evaluation conducted for each indicator (see details for indicator outputs in Section 4).
+This will be reported through a synthesis report, which consolidates indicator outputs and describes the ecological outcomes of Commonwealth environmental watering within the LMR Selected Area.
 In synthesising the results, potential linkages between key indicators will also be identified in context of cause and effect of flow for the ecological responses in the LMR Selected Area as illustrated in Figure 3.2.
 Through the above, the evaluation is conducted for the contribution of Commonwealth environmental watering to the ecological objectives of the LMR Selected Area.

-As previously indicated, the LTIM in the LMR Selected Area over the next five years will mainly focus on the main channel given the likely flow scenario of Commonwealth environmental watering being within-channel freshes.
+As previously indicated, the LTIM in the LMR Selected Area over the period of five years (2014-15 to 2018-19) will mainly focus on the main channel given the likely flow scenario of Commonwealth environmental watering being within-channel freshes.
 The indicators for the LMR Selected Area include:

-- Hydrology (River) (Category 1)
+- Hydrology (Channel) (Category 1)

 - Hydrological regime (Category 3)

-- Dissolved organic and particulate matter transport (Category 3)
+- Dissolved and particulate matter transport (Category 3)

 - Stream metabolism (Category 1)

 - Microinvertebrate diversity (Category 3)

 - Fish spawning and recruitment (flow-cued spawners) (Category 3)

-- Fish (River) (Category 1)
+- Fish (Channel) (Category 1)